KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-ticwatch-pro3/index.md

 ## 1. Unlock the bootloader

-- Connect your watch to your PC with it's USB cable, and fire up a terminal.
+- Connect your watch to your PC with a DIY USB cable or a [3D printed data dock](https://social.thangs.com/m/59021), and fire up a terminal.
 - If you have set up your watch on the phone you can access settings, otherwise hold both buttons for a few seconds on the welcome screen.
 - Enable developer settings by going to System -> About -> tap Build number 10 times
 - Enable ADB, re-plug USB and accept debug from PC